1998 FA Cup final: Pre-match

 Newcastle had their own issues surrounding Shearer.
 The England international was involved in a tangle with Leicester City player Neil Lennon during a league match, which went unnoticed by the referee.
 Television cameras showed Shearer kicking Lennon in the face, something he denied was premeditated.
 He was charged with misconduct, but escaped a ban from the FA's disciplinary panel.
 Shearer's teammate Rob Lee felt the striker was in the right shape of mind to face Arsenal, saying: "He's too strong a person to have let that affect him, even if it hadn't been sorted."
 Dalglish talked before the game of Newcastle's disappointing league campaign and questioned "why we couldn't translate our Cup results into the league".
 He dismissed talk of Newcastle having an "easy run" in the competition, saying "It's not our fault if our opponents beat teams who were favourites to go through."

 Continuing a tradition which began in the 1970s, the finalists each released a song as part of the buildup to the final.
-The Arsenal squad recorded a cover of Donna Summer's "Hot Stuff" with proceeds going to the Arsenal Charitable Trust, while Newcastle enlisted celebrity supporter Sting to write "Black and White Army (Bringing the Pride Back Home)".
+The Arsenal squad recorded a cover of Donna Summer's "Hot Stuff" with proceeds going to the Arsenal Charitable Trust, while Newcastle enlisted celebrity supporter Sting to write "Black and White Army (Bringing the Pride Back Home)" (sang by Ryan Molloy).
 Arsenal's song spent seven weeks in the UK Singles Chart and peaked at number nine.
 Royalty was present at Wembley on the day of the final; Prince Edward, Duke of Kent was on hand to perform various duties alongside his wife Katharine, Duchess of Kent.
 Players from both sides were adorned in Hugo Boss suits for their customary pre-match walk.